 1. Search the market or analyze your watchlist for a stock you expect to be modestly bullish.
 Look at a chart showing trends and price action for at least the past year, to determine where the stock is in its overall price cycle.

 2. Ensure there are options available for this stock and that there is sufficient liquidity to enter and exit the trade easily, without being at the mercy of market makers.

-3. Bull call spreads are most effective for options with at least 90 days to expiry, so check option premiums for strike prices with at that timeframe.
+3. Bull call spreads are most effective for options with at least 90 days to expiration, so check option premiums for strike prices with that timeframe.
 You may even wish to consider using LEAPS options for this purpose.

 4. Check the implied volatility in the option prices you are considering for your bull call spreads, to see if any are overpriced or underpriced.
 Overpriced options for the short leg of the trade give you an advantage, but they are not essential to a successful trade.
 Beware of overpriced premiums for the long (bought) leg of the spread.

 5. Decide which lower and higher strike prices are most appropriate for your spread.
 You should consider at least 10 percent of the current market value of the share price as a basis for your strike price difference.